-Taiwan, which opened in 1991, was one of the first elegant restaurants in Budapest to serve unadultered Chinese food.
-Nearly three decades hence, it's still going strong.
-Since most of the customers here are Hungarian, the dishes are slightly adjusted to local tastes but not distractingly so.
+Taiwan, which opened in 1991, was one of the first Chinese restaurants in Budapest to serve unadultered Chinese food and nearly three decades hence it's still going strong.
+Since most customers here are Hungarians, the dishes are slightly adjusted to local tastes but not distractingly so.